Sp1l/LibreBSD-patches/README.md

 you can now remove these bits, but then you should rebuild world and kernel after every update of LibreSSL.
 Unless the shared library version -and thus the ABI- stay the same. ## Updating LibreSSL

+## Updating LibreSSL

+LibreSSL frequently changes the shared library version -as proper software does-.
+Yet at times a new version is released that retains the same shared library version as the previous release.

+**The files here will also be updated shortly after every LibreSSL release**

+### Shared library versions unchanged

 If LibreSSL receives an update that has the same shared library version, you can use my guidance from [the FreeBSD wiki](https://wiki.freebsd.org/BernardSpil/PartialWorldBuilds) after downloading/extracting the latest LibreSSL tarball as discussed in the previous paragraph.

 	#!sh